-IEUA utilizes OSISoft's enterprise PI System on the business network for visualization of historical data at the business level.
-PI Auto Point Sync (in the DMZ) automatically replicates and synchronizes tag configurations from FT Historian to the PI system.
-Pi-to-PI interfaces in the DMZ pass the data collected by FT Historian to the enterprise PI historian
+IEUA utilizes OSISoft's enterprise PI System on the business network for visualization of Rockwell's recommendathistorical data at the business level.
+PI Auto Point Sync (in the DMZ) automatically replicates and ons/standards, synchronizes tag configurations from FT Historian to the PI system.
+Pi-to-PI interfaces in the DMZ pass the data collected by FT Historian to the enterprise PI historian PI

-The Integrator is responsible for ensuring that the tags from FT Historian are replicated in the enterprise PI system and that data collection is working properly.
-The Integrator is also responsible for completing the Asset Framework model in the enterprise PI historian.
+Reportsshall The Integrator is responsible for ensuring that the tags from FT Historian are replicated in the enterprise PI system and that data collection is working properly.
+The Integrator is also responsible be used for for completing the Asset Framework model in the enterprise PI historian. process

 Note: Each project needs to consider the number of tags that need to be added and purchase additional PI tag licenses as needed.
-Please keep in mind that, unlike FT Historian, OSISoft counts every tag regardless if it is from a device or if it is internally calculated (e.g. min, max, average).
+Please keep in mind that, unlike FT Historian, OSISoft counts reports, etc. every tag regardless if it is from a device or if it is internally calculated (e.g. min, max, average).
 Also, each project is responsible for adding to the PI Asset Framework model.